Shrimp Mafaldine

 Instructions

-• In a skillet over medium heat, sauté 1 cup breadcrumbs with 4 tablespoons unsalted butter and the 2 grated garlic cloves, stirring often, until golden brown, 2 to 3 minutes.
+• Make the breadcrumbs: Melt the butter in a skillet over medium heat.
+Add the breadcrumbs and garlic; cook, stirring often, until golden brown, 2 to 3 minutes.
 Stir in the crushed red pepper flakes and season with salt and pepper.
-Transfer to a serving bowl and set aside.
+Transfer to a serving bowl.

 • Bring a large pot of lightly salted water to a boil.
 Cut each shrimp into 3 segments.

-• In a large skillet over medium-low, melt together thebutter and oil, then add the shallots and red pepper flakes and sauté for a couple of minutes.
-Turn the heat to medium-high, add the shrimp and garlic, and sauté until the shrimp are just pink, a couple of minutes.
-Add the wine, lemon zest and juice, chives, ½ cup of parsley and season with salt and pepper.
+• Make the shrimp: In a large skillet over medium-low heat, melt the butter with the oil.
+Add the shallots and red pepper flakes; sauté until tender, 2 minutes.
+Turn the heat to medium-high, add the shrimp and garlic; sauté until the shrimp are just pink, about 2 minutes.
+Add the wine, lemon zest and juice, chives and ½ cup parsley; season with salt and pepper.
 Sauté until the wine has reduced by half, 4 to 5 minutes.
-Keep warm over low heat.
+Reduce the heat to low and keep warm.

-• Add the pasta to the boiling water and cook until al dente or according to package instructions.
-Using a large spider or slotted spoon, transfer the pasta to the shrimp sauce along with about ½ cup of the pasta water and toss to coat.
-Serve the pasta sprinkled with the breadcrumb mixture and garnished with the remaining parsley.
+• Add the pasta to the boiling water and cook until al dente, 7 to 9 minutes, or according to package instructions.
+Using a large spider or slotted spoon, transfer the pasta to the skillet with the shrimp, along with about ½ cup of the pasta cooking water.
+Toss to coat.
+Divide the pasta among 4 bowls, sprinkle with the breadcrumb mixture, garnish with the remaining parsley and serve.

 Share on Pinterest!Pin at @Butcher_Box!